navaneet/openai/README.md

 Usage

 Navigate to the website.
-Paste your code into the designated area and press enter.
+Paste your code or question into the designated area and press enter.
+If you wish to insert new lines, use the 'Shift' + 'Enter' key combination.